Joanna Higson: Television

+Filmography

 Theatre

 Among her theatrical roles, in 2008 Higson appeared in two plays, Road and Spring and Port Wine, at the Octagon Theatre in Bolton.

 Higson played Jo in A Taste of Honey at The New Vic Theatre in Stoke in 2009, where she returned in 2011 for the repertory season, playing Lydia Languish in The Rivals, Hilda Crompton in Spring and Port Wine, and Lady Agetha in The Admirable Crichton.

 In 2013, she played the roles of Clara Copperfield and Agnes Wickfield in David Copperfield at The Oldham Coliseum Theatre, and Jenny Crabtree in The Transit of Venus at the Cul-De-Sac Theatre.

 She toured with the Bolton Octagon production of Hobsons Choice directed by David Thacker in 2014.

 In 2015, Higson played Dee in Richard Harris' The Business of Murder produced by the Middle Ground Theatre Company which toured the UK.

-Other Interests
+Other interests

 Higson owns a photography studio, Joanna Higson Photography, that specialises in head shots for actors' resumes.